Real life Pokemon Go competition – in Khao Yai National Park

 Channeling Leonardo di Caprio at the famous waterfall

-We also went to the Haew Sawat waterfall, made famous by the Beach.
+We also went to the Haew Sawat waterfall, made famous as one of the filming locations of the Beach.
 You know, it’s the one Leonardo di Caprio has to jump off to get to that stunning beach, where that group of backpackers are staying who all turn out a bit mental at the end (sorry, spoilers).
 It is really lovely.
 You can’t walk to the top or swim in it anymore (or perhaps just not in rainy season) because the currents are really strong.

 At the end of the day, most of our group headed back to Pak Chong, while we went with the guide and two girls to stay the night.
 We hadn’t seen any elephants or gibbons, but had had a great day trekking and seen some cool stuff.